CVaR-Assisted Custom Penalty Function for Constrained Optimization: Background

 The expectation in Eq.~(\ref{eqn:custom-ham}) can also be calculated with the results obtained by sampling the circuit.
 In simulations or real quantum devices, we construct a quantum circuit that evolves into the final state $\ket{\psi}$, then $\ket{\psi}$ is sampled a finite number of times (where we call \emph{shots}).
+We call this the finite sampling (FS).
 Each shot returns a solution bit-string $x(\bm\theta)$ that corresponds to a computational basis state of $\ket{\psi(\bm\theta)}$.
 We use the notation $\hat{E}$ to represent this estimator and $E$ to represent the exact expectation of $H$:

 The estimator $\hat{E}(\bm\theta)$ is then given as

 $i$ represents the binary eigenstate $x$ in the integer form, $\mathcal{L}(x(\bm\theta)=i)$ is the loss function evaluated at $i$. $p_i$ is the probability of obtaining the eigenstate $i$, calculated by $p_i=m_i/M$, where $m_i$ is the number of shots of $i$ sampled and $M$ is the total number of shots.
 By manipulating Eq.~(\ref{eqn:exp}), $\hat{E}$ can be calculated by an alternative method: